CCPA vs GDPR: compliance and differences

 • Businesses that are located outside the EU but offer goods and services or process the personal data of EU citizens.

-That being said, according to the European Commission, if data processing isn’t an integral part of your business and you don’t pose risks to consumers personal data, some requirements may not apply.
+That being said, according to the European Commission, if data processing isn’t an integral part of your business and you don’t pose risks to personal consumer data, some requirements may not apply.
 For example, getting a Data Protection Officer (DPO).

 CCPA